ecomplus/setup-store/README.md

 ```bash
 STOREFRONT_CI_OPERATOR_TOKEN=xxxxxxxxxx
 ```
 > It's operator token with permission to create an instance in Git Gateway.
-IT's to be the same configured in `GITGATEWAY_OPERATOR_TOKEN` on Git Gateway enviroments
+IT's to be the same configured in `GITGATEWAY_OPERATOR_TOKEN` on Git Gateway environments

 ```bash
 STOREFRONT_CI_GITHUB_TOKEN=xxxxxxxxxx